Adrian Geiges: Life

 Since the summer of 2004 Adrian Geiges has been the Beijing Correspondent of the leading German weekly news magazine Stern.
 Before that he founded the Chinese enterprise of G+J, the Bertelsmann corporation’s magazine division.
 In the 1990s he had worked as a television reporter for Spiegel TV and RTL in Moscow and New York.
 He has studied Chinese and Russian.

-In early 2013 he moved to Rio de Janeiro (Brazil) and has been working there as a documentary filmmaker.
-He is living in a favela and has written about his experiences in Brazil in his book "Brazil is Burning".
+In early 2013 he moved to Rio de Janeiro (Brazil) and worked there as a documentary filmmaker.
+He lived in a favela and wrote about his experiences in his book "Brazil is Burning".

+Together with Stefan Aust, the longtime editor-in-chief of the German weekly news magazine Der Spiegel, Geiges wrote the biography “Xi Jinping: The Most Powerful Man in the World“, which reached the top 20 of the German bestseller list.
+It has been published in several languages, including in English (2022).